xuruilong100/QuantLibEx/README.md

 Class `BjorkChristensenFitting` intends to fit term structure using **Björk-Christensen four-factor model**, the codes base on paper and (Pooter, 2007).

+## About Day Counter

+Class `Actual365_25` is Actual/365.25 day count convention.
+Just a copy of `Actual365Fixed`, but divied by 356.25.

 ## Reference

 * Ferstl.R, Hayden.J (2010).
 "Zero-Coupon Yield Curve Estimation with the Package `termstrc`." *Journal of Statistical Software*, Volume 36, Issue 1.